-The named first aiders for the school are listed in Appendix 1 at the end of this document and also published in the School Office.
+The named first aiders for the school are listed in Appendix 1 at the end of this document and also published in school on the board in the School Medical Room.

-First aid boxes are kept in the School Office.
+First aid boxes are kept in the Medical Room and, as a result of the COVID-19 pandemic, in each classroom.
 The First Aid Co-ordinator/nominated first aider provides first aid support and maintains a central supply of first aid materials to supplement first aid boxes.
 Parents will be expected to inform the school if their child has an allergy and a list of any such children will be kept and displayed.

-All injuries which come to staff attention, no matter how slight, should be recorded on the minor injuries form and/or County Council's on-line incident reporting system.
+All injuries which come to staff attention, no matter how slight, should be recorded on the minor injuries form and/or County Council's online incident reporting system.

-The minor injuries form and "bump notes" will be located in the School Office and should be completed by the person administering first aid.
-In case of doubt as to whether or not a child's parent should be immediately alerted, contact the Head of School or, in their absence, the Executive Headteacher.
+The minor injuries form and "bump notes" will be located in the School Office and in each classroom (COVID action) and should be completed by the person administering first aid.
+In case of doubt as to whether or not a child's parent should be immediately alerted, contact the Head of School or, in their absence, the Deputy Head of School.
 Err on the side of caution.
-In the event of an accident, if the parents (and their nominated contacts) are unavailable, we may consider it wise to send a pupil to hospital.
+In the event of an accident, if the parents (and their nominated contacts)

+are unavailable, we may consider it wise to send a pupil to hospital.
 In these cases the pupil will be accompanied by a member of staff.

 A summary of the arrangements for first aid and accident reporting is included in the school prospectus.